Handpicked Hotels in The Netherlands

 Hotel de Wereld in Wageningen has played a major role in the history of the Netherlands; it’s where the Germans negotiated their capitulation in 1945.
 For this reason a visit to this hotel feels like a journey through an important chapter of Dutch history.
 However, the history of the hotel dates right back to 1669, when the inn ‘De Wearelt’ became a as a stopping-place for travellers, horses and stage coaches, and, later, steam trams.
 The spacious rooms have specially designed interiors in combination with modern art.
 For dinner you can visit LEV. @ De Wereld.
 Hotel de Wereld is a great base for walking or cycling tours through beautiful nature parks such as the Veluwe and the Betuwe, or for discovering the beautiful town of Wageningen.
 The nearby city of Arnhem offers plenty of cultural highlights and shopping opportunities.

 Château Wittem is a place where old charm and modern fine dining come together.
 The Holy Roman Emperor Charles V stayed here, as did William of Orange.
 The Wilden family transformed this historic castle into a contemporary boutique hotel with an excellent restaurant.
 From the 18th century to the 1950s, the castle was the residence of the Merckelbach family, and they were the last to use it as a home.
 The atmosphere of the decor in the 12 guestrooms is ‘French chic’ and boast classic elegance.
 Each room has a name and a story related to important figures in the castle’s long history, which goes back to 1125.
 Restaurant Julemont is named after knight Winand van Julemont, who moved into the chateau around 1200.
-Chef Guido Braeken serves French classics and regional favourites.
-Wittem is close to the border with Belgium, almost exactly between Maastricht in the Netherlands and Aachen in Germany.
+Chef Guido Braeken brings energy, new ideas and top gastronomy to Wittem.
+The restaurant serves French classics and regional favourites.
+Wittem is located between Maastricht and Aachen, but Belgium is also just around the corner.

-Château hotel and restaurant De Havixhorst is housed in a manor from 1753 in the attractive Reest Valley.
-With spacious suites, an exclusive restaurant and an authentic Courtyard – where, weather permitting, lunch and dinner are served – this hotel- restaurant is magnificent in appearance.
+Château hotel and restaurant De Havixhorst is housed in a manor from 1753 in the beautiful Reest Valley.
+With spacious suites, an exclusive restaurant and an authentic Courtyard – where lunch and dinner are served in fine weather – this hotel- restaurant is magnificent in appearance.
 Perhaps this is the reason why the storks return to their nest on the chimneys each spring?
 In the castle’s gardens, landscaped in French baroque-style, you will find art from prominent contemporary artists.
 The former Coach House has been transformed into one of six classy reception areas.
 The vaulted cellar is home to a great collection of wines, in which regular wine tastings are held.
-The menu offers dishes prepared with regional produce; vegetables, herbs and fruit from the hotel’s kitchen garden are used whenever possible.
-The surroundings offer many attractions.
-Take a leisurely stroll through the Reest Valley, visit the stork station De Lokkerij, go punting in Giethoorn or hunt for ancient megaliths.
+The restaurant serves many dishes using regional products: vegetables, herbs and fruits come from its own garden as much as possible.
+There is plenty to do in the surrounding area.
+Take a lovely walk through the Reest valley, visit the stork station De Lokkerij, go punting in Giethoorn or look for ancient dolmens.

 Clipper Stad Amsterdam